 Microwave Simple Syrup Recipe with Cinnamon and Basil

 - ¼ cup (57 g) water

 - 1 cup (24 g) fresh cinnamon basil leaves

 - 1 cinnamon stick

-- Heat sugar and water in 2 cup or larger Pyrex bowl in microwave to boiling.
+- Heat sugar and water in 2 cup or larger Pyrex MICROWAVE-SAFE bowl in the microwave to boiling.
 Stop and stir until sugar has dissolved.

 - Add leaves and cinnamon stick, pushing under the surface of the syrup to steep.

 - After 30 minutes, remove leaves.
 Pour cooled syrup over fruit.